 TGbe editor: Please change the fifth paragraphs in this subclause as shown below:

-NOTE 2—

-Since TSF timers of all APs affiliated with an NSTR mobile AP MLD is the same, a non-AP MLD that is associated with an NSTR mobile AP MLD only needs to maintain one TSF timer for all the links.
+NOTE 2—[#10275, 10657] Since TSF timers of all APs affiliated with an NSTR mobile AP MLD are the same, a non-AP MLD that is associated with an NSTR mobile AP MLD only needs to maintain one TSF timer for all the links.

 TGbe editor: Please insert below note after the 9th paragraphs in this subclause as shown below:

+[#10031, 14032]NOTE 5—If a STA affiliated with the non-AP MLD which is operating on nonprimary link enters power save mode and wants to initiate a frame sequence as PS-Poll/ACK or PS-Poll/Data/ACK to request for buffered BU from AP, it can do so if the other STA operating on the primary link initiates the PPDU as TXOP holder with the same start time and aligns the PPDU end time with the PS-Poll frame.